TehShrike/joshduff.com/content/2024-07-18-communication-culture.md

 ## Tangent: I don't like the names

-"Nurture Culture" isn't a terrible name for the concept I suppose, but I don't like "Combat Culture".
-I haven't come up with a good name that I like better, though.
-Let me know if you come across one.
+"Nurture Culture" isn't a terrible name for the concept I suppose (though it can be very toxic and I personally find combat culture to be nurturing), but I really dislike the name "Combat Culture".

+I haven't come up with a label that I like better, though.
+Let me know if think of one.

 I dislike the implication that effective communication between people willing to disagree with each other has anything to do with fighting.